 Adriana Zekveld (PhD) performs the 4-year personal VENI project: “The eye as measure of listening effort”.
-This study is performed at the Section Audiology, Dept. of Otolaryngology-Head and Neck Surgery and EMGO Institute at the VU University medical centre in Amsterdam, as well as at the dept. of Cognitive Psychology of Leiden University (May 2015-September 2015).
+This study is performed at the Section Ear and Hearing, Dept. of Otolaryngology-Head and Neck Surgery and EMGO Institute at the VU University medical centre in Amsterdam, as well as at the dept. of Cognitive Psychology of Leiden University (May 2015-September 2015).
 The study focuses on the validation of pupillometric research to study processing load during listening.